tjvr/kurt/README.md

 Now re-open the project with Scratch!

-If the changes don't save, or the file gets corrupted; please file an issue, and I'll take a look! (:
+Everything should, of course, work perfectly; if you have any problems, please file an issue, and I'll take a look! (:

 ## Details